comp110-lytle/comp110/site/projects/personal-site.md

 2. Open the command palette, and type `Git: Initialize Repository` you can select `<site-name>` as your workspace folder.

 3. Open the command palette again and type `Git: Add Remote` and input the link to your git repo (`https://github.com/<github-username>/<github-username>.github.io.git`).
-When prompted, you can name your remote "origin".
+When prompted, you can name your remote "main".

 4. Commit your changes and push to origin!